Gunjan-n8n-Private/Enterprise-AI-Orchestration-Agent/README.md

+## Enterprise AI Orchestration Agent

-**Enterprise AI Orchestration Agent **is a fully autonomous, extensible, and production-ready AI agent powered by Google ADK.
+Enterprise AI Orchestration Agent is a fully autonomous, extensible, and production-ready AI agent powered by Google ADK.
 It is designed to orchestrate complex enterprise workflows—memory handling, tool execution, data operations, and intelligent decision-making—through a single unified agentic pipeline.

 This project focuses on demonstrating the core fundamentals of agent architecture, including memory systems, tool orchestration, session management, and dynamic execution.